philips-software/go-hsdp-api/logging/README.md

 }
 ```

-## TODO

-- Increase API coverage
-- Increase code coverage

 ## Issues

-- If you have an issue: report it on the [issue tracker](https://github.com/hsdp/go-hsdp-api/issues)
+- If you have an issue: report it on the [issue tracker](https://github.com/philips-software/go-hsdp-api/issues)

 ## Author